shamil/graphout/README.md

 **`completed`**

-The final event that just sent to indicate that the query was completed, no more events will be sent for that query.
+The final event which sent to indicate that the query was completed, no more events will be sent for that query.
-Only `query` options object get passed to this event.
+Only `query` options object is passed to this event.

 ### Internal architecture